dotnet/docs/docs/csharp/advanced-topics/performance/index.md

 > [!NOTE]
 > When the `ref readonly` or `in` modifier is applied to a parameter, that parameter can be returned by `ref readonly`, not `ref`.

 The compiler ensures that a reference can't escape its *ref safe context*.
-You can use `ref` parameters, `ref return` and `ref` local variables safely because the compiler detects if you've accidentally written code where a `ref` expression could be accessed when its storage isn't valid.
+You can use `ref` parameters, `ref return`, and `ref` local variables safely because the compiler detects if you've accidentally written code where a `ref` expression could be accessed when its storage isn't valid.

 ## Safe context and ref structs